Upgrade to faster nbn® fibre

 There's over 1M kilometres of fibre optic cable running along the ocean floor to connect the world to the internet.
 This is what we call ‘the internet backbone’.
 Sharks sometimes gnaw on these cables and while theories exist - nobody knows exactly why they do it.
 Maybe they’re trying to stream Finding Nemo?

 A good way to remember it is: broadband isn’t the same as the internet, it’s just a type of internet connection.
-Because the term was once so widespread, 'broadband' and 'internet' are often mentioned interchangeably.
+Because the term was once so widespread, 'broadband' and 'internet' are often used interchangeably.

 There’s a range of different tech that can connect you to the internet, but first you'll need to connect via an internet service provider - or ISP (like yours truly, Telstra).